ambonilla/SQLite-Handler/README.md

 # SQLite-Handler
 Built on Python.
-SQLite reader and editor
+SQLite reader and editor.

+*Currently in progress